-This article is about a Converting-only feature that allows you to create personalized experiences for your audiences.
+This article is about a feature that allows you to create personalized experiences for your audiences.
 If you are looking to learn more about experiments, not experiences, please refer to our article about A/B testing: How do I run an experiment?
 (A/B testing).

 How does it work?